Skip to content

 2. Today Merlin

 Sessions run on Merlin, the in-house runner: it talks to providers over their APIs directly, with no CLI to shell out to.
-Claude Code stopped being the daily driver at Merlin v0.4.0; Merlin has carried the work since.
+That includes Claude.
+Merlin can still call Claude models straight over the Anthropic API.
+What changed at v0.4.0 is that Claude Code stopped driving CorvidLabs' agent sessions; Merlin has carried that work since.
+The team still uses Claude Code for its own day-to-day development.
+This is only about what runs the agent.
 Per-task, not always-on.

 3. Next Merlin 1.0

-Merlin is at v0.8.4: sub-agents, long-task durability, the audit chain, and spend caps have all landed.
+Merlin is at v0.11.0: sub-agents, long-task durability, the audit chain, and spend caps have all landed.
 What's left is 1.0 polish: install, onboarding, and reliability, then a public release.

 Read the runner: Merlin.
 Read the strategy behind it: the dependency chain.